 Best Diet Plans to Lose Weight Fast

 1. Keto Diet

-Want to know how to lose weight in 7 days or less?
+Want to know how to lose weight in two weeks or less?
 One option is trying the ketogenic diet.
 A ketogenic diet is an extremely low-carb diet in which you drastically reduce or completely eliminate the amount of glucose you eat.
 Once glucose has been eliminated from the body and there are no carbs available for your body to use for energy, the body will turn to stored fat instead, putting you into the metabolic state called nutritional ketosis.

 - Many studies show you’ll likely experience weight loss, particularly in the first few weeks and months.
 When we eat foods with sugar and carbohydrates, our bodies release insulin, the “fat storage hormone.”
 It sends a signal to your cells to store as much energy in the form of glycogen — i.e., fat — as possible.
 By drastically reducing our intake of carbs, our bodies release less insulin.
 Less insulin in our bloodstreams means glycogen is used by our bodies as energy and not stored — and when that supply is over, it turns to fat next.

 - You might lower your risk of diabetes, neurological issues, metabolic syndrome and other health concerns.
 When you switch to a low-carb diet, you naturally take in much less sugar and starch.
 Diets high in refined carbs can increase the risk of diabetes, heart disease and obesity, which means a keto diet may be protective against these conditions.